NortaBirdo/learn_coq/tactics.md

 * if the result are alpha-equivalent, succeed.

 The `=` means that e1 and e2 definitionally equal (convertible).
 Convertibiliy is *decidable* in Coq, that's what reflexivity does.

+Hint: again, remember that reflexivity simplifies expressions a bit more aggressively than simpl.

 ## `rewrite`
 `rewrite term` replaces n with m in the goal statement and obtain an equality with the same expression on both sides.
 Term must have a form: `forall (x1 :A1 ) ... (xn :An ). eq term1 term2`